Thoracic Aortic Dissection

 Treatment varies substantially based on Stanford classification.
 Type A dissections require emergent surgical repair, while type B dissections are largely managed medically in the acute phase.
 “Complicated” type B dissections (see below), which occur in 20-30% of patients, may be managed medically or by open surgical or endovascular techniques, depending on a variety of features to be carefully weighed by the patient and surgeon.

 For the emergency department management of both type A and type B dissections, keeping both the heart rate and blood pressure as low as possible while still ensuring end-organ perfusion is the objective.
 Limited evidence exists to support specific blood pressure goals; however, the 2010 ACC/AHA Guidelines for the Diagnosis and Management of Patients With Thoracic Aortic Disease recommend the use of beta-adrenergic blockers (or calcium-channel blockers if contraindications to beta-blockers exist) to reduce the heart rate to 60 beats per minute or less.
-If a systolic blood pressure greater than 120 mmHg persists, they direct the addition of intravenous vasodilators to lower the blood pressure further.
+If a systolic blood pressure greater than 120 mmHg persists after use of these initial agents, they direct the addition of intravenous vasodilators to lower the blood pressure further.
 Again, end-organ perfusion should not be compromised in the interest of targeting a specific number.

 There is no single agent that is universally recommended over another, though the short-acting and titratable characteristics of the beta-adrenergic blocker, esmolol, make it a theoretically ideal agent for initial rate control.
 As for vasodilator selection, sodium nitroprusside has classically been used, though nicardipine, a vascular-selective calcium channel blocker, has been shown to be safe and effective in this population and is preferred by many clinicians.